alan-j-hu/camyll/README.md

 # Camyll

+Camyll is a static site generator.

+Features:

+- Conversion from Markdown to HTML
+- Syntax highlighting of any language via user-provided TextMate grammars
+- Post tagging
-Camyll is a static site generator that I originally wrote for my personal site.
+- Processing of literate AgdaCamyll is a static site generator that I originally wrote for my personal site.

-Camyll is aware of Literate Agda and will invoke the `agda` binary on it.

 ## Installing